 It is worth pointing out that, while certain aspects of the program model presented here may seem complicated at first, they add the temporal query writing power to more traditional data programming paradigms (e.g. SQL) needed to address both the offline and online query processing scenarios in a consistent manner.
-After a bit of query writing practice, these constructs will become natural.
+After a bit of query-writing practice, these constructs will become natural.
 The learning experience is similar to discovering how to write non-trivial SQL queries.

 Data Model, Ingress and Egress

-In order to answer the question in Figure 2, we assume that we receive data from an operating system service like ETW.
-ETW is a windows event logging/delivery framework which the OS and some applications use to communicate events to whoever subscribes.
+To answer the question in Figure 2, we assume that we receive data from an operating system service like ETW.
+ETW is a windows event logging/delivery framework that the OS and some applications use to communicate events to whoever subscribes.
 ETW delivers a sequence of different types of events, depending on what is happening in the system.
 For instance, an event is generated whenever there is a context switch.
 Similarly, events are generated whenever processes are created or destroyed.
 While these events are all delivered through one information conduit, we will, for now, assume that events have been partitioned by event type into separate event streams.
 We will later describe how we can use Trill itself to do this partitioning.
 Given this partitioning, there are two types of events we need to answer the question in Figure 2.
-For the purpose of this example, we simplify these two event streams a bit.
+For the purpose of this example, we simplify these two event streams.
 The first, called ContextSwitch, consists of context switch events.
 The fields (i.e. members) for each ContextSwitch event are shown in Figure 3.